10 simple yet powerful ways to grow your career

 7. Find a mentor

-Cultivate a relationship with a mentor that can help you get through the bad times and help you celebrate your successes.
-Mentorship is a relationship where a more experienced or knowledgeable person guides a less experienced or less knowledgeable person.
+Mentorship is a relationship in which a more experienced or knowledgeable person guides a less experienced or knowledgeable person.

 Mentors help their protégés solve problems.